Notre Dame Parliamentary Debate Warm Up

 Varsity students may judge any novice rounds.
 Yes, you can use your older students to judge, but for NOVICE rounds only!
 Free NSDA points for all!
 Please note, we will not be letting varsity students judge varsity rounds this year.
 Therefore, varsity student judges will only cover novice entries.

 Please enter 1 judge per 2 entries or fraction thereof.
 The more judges the better, and since you may use varsity students to judge, my goal is for there to be no shortage of judges so this tournament can run as efficiently as possible.
 All varsity judges will be required to judge one round past where their team drops.
-That means, we are requiring that ALL varsity judges be present to judge the first elim on Sunday.
 If you have varsity students who can judge rounds beyond your school's commitment, please let us know and we will add them to the judging pool for novice.

 Due to our limited resources and the early date of the tournament, it will be very difficult for us to find hired judging for uncovered teams.
 We ask that you please provide judges for all your entries.
 If you absolutely CANNOT provide judges, we will find hired judges for an additional fee.
 Please email firstname.lastname@example.org for more information.

-Cost: The cost for registration is 45.00/team for Novice and 65.00/team for Open.
+Cost: The cost for registration is 45.00/team.
 There is no school fee.

 You may mail checks in advance of the tournament to: